FilipKlaesson/dbo/README.md

 * regret

-    * Report with mean regret over the n_runs together with the 95% confidence bound error (.csv)
+    * File with mean regret over the n_runs together with the 95% confidence bound error (.csv)

     * Plots of mean regret together with 95% confidence bounds (.png/.pdf)